Mazandaran province

-The province has diverse natural resources, notably large reservoirs of oil and natural gas.
+The province has diverse natural resources, notably large offshore reservoirs of oil and natural gas.
 The diverse natural habitats of the province include plains, prairies, forests and rainforest stretching from the sandy beaches of the Caspian Sea to the rugged and snowcapped Alborz sierra, including Mount Damavand, one of the highest peaks and volcanoes in Asia.

 Mazandaran is a major producer of farmed fish, and aquaculture provides an important economic addition to traditional dominance of agriculture.
 Another important contributor to the economy is the tourism industry, as people from all of Iran enjoy visiting the area.
 Mazandaran is also a fast-growing centre for biotechnology.